<> <> <> <>

 Sexual intercourse issues are never fun, but it's important to know that premature ejaculation doesn't mean something is wrong with you.

-As the most common sexual performance problem in the world, at least one in three to one in five men experience it between the ages of 18 and 59.
+As the most common sexual performance problem in the world, at least 1 in 3 to 1 in 5 men experience it between the ages of 18 and 59 [1].

 Premature ejaculation can also be generalised (where it happens in every sexual performance regardless of partner or environment) or situational (occurring with only some instances of sexual activity, environments or partners).